Bindu, Kalimpong: The place

 Bindu is the last village on the Indian side bordering Bhutan.
 It is known for its landscape with Jaldhaka River, hills and forests.
 There is a conjunction of three streams at Bindu.
 The three streams are known as Bindu Khola, Dudh Pokhri and Jaldhaka that originates from the Kupup lake, a small glacial lake in Sikkim.
 The combined streams meet at Bindu to form the Jaldhaka river.
 There is a dam known as Bindu Dam over the Jaldhaka river which is used for controlling water supply to the Jaldhaka Hydel Project at Jhalong and acts as a bridge for crossing over to Bhutan.
 However, one can cross the dam only by foot.
 Recently steel bridge construction will be done so that light weight vehicle can pass over.

-People
+People and economy

-People of different tribes live in this village.
-Most of the people are engaged in orange and cardamom cultivation, which are exported to other places within India and abroad.
+The village population is mainly Indian Gorkha Nepalese along with some tribal Communities.
+People of this village are largely dependent on orange and cardamom farming.
+Farming is the main source of income for much of the population of this village and along with orange and Cardamom, Chayote and Dalle Khorsani or Cherry Pepper are also one of the most cultivated crops.
+Tourism is also growing in the area.
+Oranges and cardamom of these area are exported to other places within India and abroad.

-Hydel Project

-A total 44 MWe power can be produced if it is subjected to peak flow.